 Most forex brokers trade cryptocurrencies such as Bitcoin as a contract for difference (CFDs).
 This means you don’t tangibly buy and sell crypto, but rather speculate on its movement with leverage involved.
 You can view our review of IG who have a wide range of crypto CFD to trade.

 The most popular forex trading platform is MetaTrader 4 created by MetaQuotes.
 Most forex brokers offer MetaTrader 4 to trade with, while MetaTrader 5 is also offered for those looking to trade a wider market.
 CMC Markets offers the choice of MetaTrader 4 or their own forex trading platform and is the recommended NZ fx broker.

 NZ forex traders should only consider a CFD provider that shows as active on the Financial Service Providers Register.
-Only FMA brokers are listed on this page (last updated in April 2021), and kiwis are recommended to avoid providers without a New Zealand forex license.
+Only FMA brokers are listed on this page (last updated in June 2021), and kiwis are recommended to avoid providers without a New Zealand forex license.
 This includes Pepperstone NZ, AvaTrade or Axi (formally AxiTrader).
-Even though these brokers are regulated by another tier 1 regulators such as the ASIC, NFA or FCA.
+Even though these brokers are regulated by other tier 1 regulators such as the ASIC, NFA or FCA.
 AxiTraders FMA licence has been suspended and should not be considered by NZ forex traders.
 New Zealand forex traders should understand the high risks of leveraged products.
 Regulatory bodies have guides providing risk warnings and risk management suggestions, including this article.

 When selecting the best forex broker in New Zealand forex broker, you should consider the following 5 aspects: